vleong2332/norstone.github.io/_posts/2017-09-13-a-norstone-hurricane-story.md

 ---
-layout: blog
-permalink: "/blog/:title/"
 classes: blog
-title: A Norstone Hurricane Story
-meta:
-  title: A Norstone Hurricane Story
-  description: Recap of the events of Hurricane Irma on the Norstone team in Florida
-    and remembering Hurricane Sandy's impact on the Revel Casino project in Atlantic City
+date: 2017-09-13 00:00:00 +0000
+excerpt: The Norstone team based in Central Florida lived through Hurricane Irma over the past couple of days, thankfully with little damage to our homes and office.
+While a few of us still are waiting on power to come back, this experience reminded us of a great project we worked on in 2011, the Revel Casino in Atlantic City, which experienced major damage caused by Hurricane / Superstorm Sandy in 2012, and which we'll profile in this week's blog.
 image:
   title: Revel Casino Stacked Stone Wall
   alt: Signage on the Norstone stacked stone wall at the Revel Casino in Atlantic
     City as seen from the boardwalk
   src: "/uploads/2017/09/13/Revel Casino Signage on Stacked Stone Wall.jpg"
-excerpt: The Norstone team based in Central Florida lived through Hurricane Irma over the past couple of days, thankfully with little damage to our homes and office.
-While a few of us still are waiting on power to come back, this experience reminded us of a great project we worked on in 2011, the Revel Casino in Atlantic City, which experienced major damage caused by Hurricane / Superstorm Sandy in 2012, and which we'll profile in this week's blog.
-date: 2017-09-13 00:00:00 +0000
+layout: blog
+meta:
+  title: Norstone Hurricane Story
+  description: Recap of the events of Hurricane Irma on the Norstone team in Florida
+    and remembering Hurricane Sandy's impact on the Revel Casino project in Atlantic City
+permalink: "/blog/:title/"
+title: A Norstone Hurricane Story
 ---